Maclenn77/book-tesla-frontend/README.md

 # Book Tesla Front End
-> Web-App built with React where your users can create bookings for a given car.
+> Web-App built with React where users can create bookings for a given car.

 ## About